-In many workshop practices, questions have arisen regarding the purchase decision between an alloy wheel lathe, horizontal lathe and a vertical lathe.
-The fact is, CNC lathes come to the market in a variety of sizes and are available in both horizontal and vertical versions.
-When using a vertical lathe, the operator must work UP and DOWN.
+However, in many workshop practices, questions have arisen regarding the purchase decision between a horizontal and a vertical alloy wheel lathe.
+To begin with, when using a vertical lathe, the operator must work UP and DOWN.
 Using a horizontal lathe, the mechanic works sideways.

 For a CNC lathe for repairing diamond grinding wheels, the choice is very simple and clear depending on the workshop application.
 With the lathe positioned horizontally, it is easy to install and remove the alloy wheels.
-It is easy to digitize the wheel, it is easy to make a trial run and it is easy to machine the wheels on a diamond CNC lathe.
+It is easy to digitize the wheel, make a trial run, and machine the wheels on a diamond CNC lathe.

 In many wheel repair shops, the number of wheels to be machined from one CNC wheel repair machine can exceed 100 per day.
 Thanks to the horizontal positioning, the assembly or disassembly of the wheels is very easy, much easier and much faster than assembly on any vertical lathe.

-The operator can easily lock and secure the wheel on the lathe chuck.
-Thanks to the horizontal positioning of the lathe, the operator can very conveniently visualize and check all details during the working procedure.
-Optimized position setting for digitizing on Lehigh wheel repair CNC lathe machine with horizontal type.
+Thanks to the horizontal positioning of the lathe, the operator can visualize and check all details during the working procedure.
+This helps optimize the position setting for realizing the CNC technology by digitizing the alloy wheel lathe with the horizontal type.

 In comparison, this procedure would be very difficult if someone was working on a vertical lathe.
 The probe hardware is now on the other side of the machine, away from the operator.
 It is much harder to work with this kind of setting.